FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 To organize this report, we first describe where to get input and output files, as well as the folders contained in this repository for store the R scripts and the shiny apps:

-* **data inputs**: the next [link](https://indoamerica-my.sharepoint.com/:f:/g/personal/ernestosantos_uti_edu_ec/EiuLcuHXu9JNg_kiPRIeIMoBZsCIi6rX7lcHcH4n90RhNQ?e=faBYdd) allows to download all data input files.
+* **data inputs**: this [link](https://indoamerica-my.sharepoint.com/:f:/g/personal/ernestosantos_uti_edu_ec/EiuLcuHXu9JNg_kiPRIeIMoBZsCIi6rX7lcHcH4n90RhNQ?e=faBYdd) allows to download data input files.
 These includes the HSCH, MCRO and AFAC databases;
-* **data outputs**: the next [link](https://indoamerica-my.sharepoint.com/:f:/g/personal/ernestosantos_uti_edu_ec/Elu3MiDn9Y1MlC2ZSf2sUoMB0VCDxWrewJBE4S43Jiy0Zg?e=2Xs7K8) allos to download all data output files, organized by theme groups described in the publication (AE: academic environment; SC: socio economic and cultural; and CS: cognitive skills).
+* **data outputs**: this [link](https://indoamerica-my.sharepoint.com/:f:/g/personal/ernestosantos_uti_edu_ec/Elu3MiDn9Y1MlC2ZSf2sUoMB0VCDxWrewJBE4S43Jiy0Zg?e=2Xs7K8) allows to download data output files, organized by theme groups described in the publication (AE: academic environment; SC: socio economic and cultural; and CS: cognitive skills).
 These files include the resulting R environment (.Rdata), a sample of the iteration files (.csv) and shapefiles (.shp) produced during processing
 * **scripts**:
 * **shinyApp**: includes the source code of the web app using the Shiny technology (RStudio, 2020) for visualize outputs.